 Since Groundhog Day is typically only celebrated for one day, it might seem like too much work to create a special activity tray for a preschooler.
 For a one-day homeschool event, I recommend keeping things simple unless you’d enjoy planning a more elaborate event.
 And you may always keep an activity out longer than one day if you wish, especially if your child enjoys the activity.

-If you’re creating a hands-on activity tray using a printable, you could just use thick, glossy photo paper rather than laminating the activity.
+If you’re creating a hands-on activity tray using a printable, you could leave the cardstock unlaminated or use thick, glossy photo paper rather than laminating the activity.
 If there won’t be a tremendous amount of use, it saves the time and expense of lamination.
 After Groundhog’s Day, you can save the activity for another year when you might find a way to extend the activity for a higher level if needed.